Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

 The Reality of Clonidine Addiction

 Addiction to clonidine presents similar symptoms to the addictions of other drugs.
-Failure to fulfil obligations that the person used to fulfil, secretive behaviour, personality changes, and the reorganization of priorities are all common.
+Failure to fulfil obligations that the person used to meet, secretive behaviour, personality changes, and the reorganization of priorities are all common.

 The individual might use more and more clonidine as their tolerance increases, deepening the addiction and difficulty of withdrawals.
 Because the drug isn’t discussed often, there might be less apprehension about using it to produce a mental effect.